Holly Fogle, Co-Principal

 Happiest with hands in the soil.
 Functional medicine advocate.
 Member of the qi field.
 Superfan of small-scale agriculture and John Prine.
 Puts salt on everything.

-Caroline Noble is the Director of Climate Initiatives and Investments at The Monarch Foundation.
-She manages the foundation’s climate work, including its climate grantmaking and investment portfolios, and leads the incubation of The Monarch Foundation’s climate and sustainability-focused special projects across New York City.
+Caroline Noble is the Director of The Monarch Foundation.
+She oversees foundation operations and all funding portfolios – including Monarch’s climate grantmaking and investment portfolios and pregnancy & early childhood grantmaking portfolio.
+Caroline also leads the incubation of The Monarch Foundation’s place-based climate and sustainability projects, which focus on park equity in New York City and sustainable food systems.

-Prior to her time at Monarch, Caroline spent two years on farms across California, Nevada, and Vermont studying regenerative agriculture and learning from farmers.
-She received her BA in Regenerative Biology from Harvard College, where she served as captain of the women’s heavyweight crew team and explored the best running routes along the Charles River.
+Prior to her time at Monarch, Caroline worked on farms across the country studying regenerative agriculture and learning from farmers.
+She graduated from Harvard College with a degree in Regenerative Biology, and served as co-captain of the women’s heavyweight crew team.

 Paula Filipe, Executive Assistant